Sudan military rulers want Sharia law to guide legislation under interim government

 “Our view is that Islamic Sharia and the local norms and traditions in the Republic of Sudan should be the sources of legislation,” TMC spokesman Lieutenant General Shams El Din Kabbashi told reporters.

-He also said the council believes that the power to declare a state of emergency in the country should go to a sovereign authority, not the cabinet as the opposition suggested.
+He also said the council believes that the power to declare a state of emergency in the country should go to a sovereign authority, not the Cabinet as the opposition suggested.
 The transitional period should last two years, not four, which was the opposition’s proposal, he said.

 Discussions with the opposition were ongoing, but calling early elections within six months would be an option if they could not reach an agreement, Kabbashi said.